cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-content-app/subscribe-to-profile.md

 `;
 ```

-You know what APIs to use and all is left to do is connect them:
+Now that you know what APIs to use, the only thing left is to make the connection between them, like so:

 1. Get data in a readable format and the `typedDataID` for it;
 2. Get the user to sign the message data and get its `signature`;